dudukb/dudukb/README.md

 - 🌱 I’m currently learning **NodeJS and VueJs**
 - 🌱 I’m Studying **Pentesting**

 - 🌱 My name is Eduardo, I live in Brazil, specifically in São Paulo SP.
-I am currently studying on a ReactJS technical course.
+I am currently studying on a VueJS technical course.
 I have also studied a lot on my own to learn new technologies.

 - 🌱 I started as a Front-End Developer in 2018.
 Since then I have been dedicating about 6 hours a day to studies.
 I also started as a Back-End Developer in 2019 with NodeJS.